Linuxfabrik/monitoring-plugins/check-plugins/disk-io/README.md

 (RWmax).
 WARN/CRIT trigger if the period average exceeds the configured percentage of RWmax for COUNT consecutive runs.
 Perfdata is emitted for each disk (busy_time, read_bytes, read_time, write_bytes, write_time) so you can graph trends.
-On Linux the check automatically focuses on “real” block devices with mountpoints; on Windows it uses psutil’s disk counters.
-Optionally, --top lists the processes that generated the most I/O traffic (read/write totals) to help identify offenders.
+On Linux the check automatically focuses on "real" block devices with mountpoints; on Windows it uses psutil’s disk counters.
+Optionally, `--top` lists the processes that generated the most I/O traffic (read/write totals) to help identify offenders.
 This check is cross-platform and works on Linux, Windows, and all psutil-supported systems.
 The check stores its short trend state locally in an SQLite DB to evaluate sustained load across runs.

 options:
   -h, --help       show this help message and exit